 Forklifts are a part of countless companies’ daily operations because they can lift and move heavy, ungainly loads, saving time and reducing the need for manual labor.
 They are often used in warehouses, factories, distribution centers, and construction sites.
 When a forklift operator is professionally trained and others in the vicinity are aware of the potential dangers, incidents are less likely to occur.
-However, regardless of training or awareness, occupational forklift operation involves inherent risks and can lead to fatal injuries as well as serious nonfatal injuries.
+However, regardless of training or awareness, operating any kind of heavy machinery involves inherent risks and can lead to fatal injuries as well as serious nonfatal injuries.

-Many forklift-related deaths can be attributed to employers and workers being unaware of the risks of operating and working near forklifts, or failing to follow procedures established by the Occupational Safety and Health Administration (OSHA).
+Many deaths can be attributed to employers and workers being unaware of the risks of operating and working near this equipment, or failing to follow procedures established by the Occupational Safety and Health Administration (OSHA).

 Forklift accidents fall into two categories: operator negligence and employer negligence.
 Examples of operator negligence include:

 There could be an overlap between these two categories.
 An employee might make an improperly fast turn because the employer has failed to offer adequate training or clearly communicate safety guidelines.
 An accident may occur because inadequate equipment maintenance made it difficult to properly load.
 Lack of access to proper safety equipment may make it impossible for employees to abide by safety regulations, leading to an accident.
 There may be many potential causes to examine and different parties involved, which is why contacting a lawyer for advice is a wise idea.